Porges/ways-to-play/src/games/pei.md

 The dealer then arranges the cards in the centre of the table by rank to make them easier to find; usually they are formed into a square around the stock pile, with nines and ones in front of the <span lang="jav-Latn">raja</span>, eights and twos in front of the <span lang="jav-Latn">patih</span>, sevens, threes, and fives in front of the <span lang="jav-Latn">unyik</span>, and sixes and fours on the side of the dealer.

 The top card of the stock is then turned face-up next to it.
 This will be the last card drawn and thus will go to the <span lang="jav-Latn">unyik</span>.
-The <span lang="jav-Latn">unyik</span> can then use this to plan their last move of the round.<!-- Strategy: they should try to keep a matching card in hand so that TODO -->
+The <span lang="jav-Latn">unyik</span> can then use this to plan their last move of the round.{/* Strategy: they should try to keep a matching card in hand so that TODO */}

 The <span lang="jav-Latn">patih</span> is then permitted to look at the top card of the deck, which will be the second-to-last card drawn and thus their last card of the round, but it is not shown to the other players, and is replaced upon the top of the deck.